robertjspencer/robertjspencer.github.io/index.md

 # Introduction

-Analytics portfolio which I work on in my free time.
+Analytics portfolio which I work on in my free time when I'm not at the gym or blundering a game of chess.

 Skills:
 - Data Analysis